 Our key production steps are performed in operations located outside of the U.S. At our facility in San Jose, Costa Rica, technicians use a sophisticated, internally developed computer-modeling program to prepare digital treatment plans, which are then transmitted electronically to Juarez, Mexico.
 These digital files form the basis of the ClinCheck treatment plan and are used to manufacture aligner molds.
 Our order acquisition, aligner fabrication and shipping operations are conducted in Juarez, Mexico.
 In addition to the research and development efforts conducted in our North America facilities, we also carry out research and development at locations in Moscow, Russia.
 In addition, our customer-care, accounts receivable, credit and collections and customer event registration organizations are located at our facility in San Jose, Costa Rica.
 We also have operations in Israel where the design and wand assembly and our intra-oral scanner are manufactured.
-Our reliance on international operations exposes us to risks and uncertainties that may affect our business or results of operation, including:
+Our reliance on international operations exposes us to risks and uncertainties that may affect our business or results of operation. including:

-- difficulties in hiring and retaining employees generally, as well as difficulties in hiring and retaining employees with the necessary skills to perform the more technical aspects of our operations; - difficulties in managing international operations, including any travel restrictions to or from our facilities located in Russia and Israel; - · fluctuations in currency exchange rates; - · increased income taxes, and other restrictions and limitations, if we were to decide to repatriate any of our foreign cash balances back to the U.S.;
+- · difficulties in hiring and retaining employees generally, as well as difficulties in hiring and retaining employees with the necessary skills to perform the more technical aspects of our operations; - difficulties in managing international operations, including any travel restrictions to or from our facilities located in Russia and Israel;

-- · import and export license requirements and restrictions; - controlling production volume and quality of the manufacturing process; - political, social and economic instability, including as a result of increased levels of violence in Juarez, Mexico or the Middle East.
+- · fluctuations in currency exchange rates; - increased income taxes, and other restrictions and limitations, if we were to decide to repatriate any of our foreign cash balances back to the U.S.: - · import and export license requirements and restrictions; - · controlling production volume and quality of the manufacturing process; - political, social and economic instability, including as a result of increased levels of violence in Juarez, Mexico or the Middle East.
 We cannot predict the effect on us of any future armed conflict, political instability or violence in these regions.
 In addition, some of our employees in Israel are obligated to perform annual reserve duty in the Israeli military and are subject to being called for additional active duty under emergency circumstances.
 We cannot predict the full impact of these conditions on us in the future, particularly if emergency circumstances or an escalation in the political situation occurs.
-If many of our employees are called for active duty, our operations in Israel and our business may not be able to function at full capacity; - · acts of terrorism and acts of war; - geopolitical risks around the Ukraine and the possibility of additional sanctions against Russia which continue to bring uncertainty to this region; - interruptions and limitations in telecommunication services; - product or material transportation delays or disruption, including as a result of increased levels of violence, acts of terrorism, acts of war or health epidemics restricting travel to and from our international locations or as a result of natural disasters, such as earthquakes or volcanic eruptions; - burdens of complying with a wide variety of local country and regional laws; - · trade restrictions and changes in tariffs; and - potential adverse tax consequences.
+If many of our employees are called for active duty, our operations in Israel and our business may not be able to function at full capacity; - · acts of terrorism and acts of war: - · general geopolitical instability and the responses to it, such as the possibility of additional sanctions against Russia which continue to bring uncertainty to this region; - · interruptions and limitations in telecommunication services; - product or material transportation delays or disruption, including as a result of increased levels of violence, acts of terrorism, acts of war or health epidemics restricting travel to and from our international locations or as a result of natural disasters, such as earthquakes or volcanic eruptions; - · burdens of complying with a wide variety of local country and regional laws, including the risks associated with the Foreign Corrupt Practices Act and local anti-bribery compliance; - · trade restrictions and changes in tariffs; and - · potential adverse tax consequences.